Stunt performer: Cascadeur

 The earliest stunt performers were travelling entertainers and circus performers, particularly trained gymnasts and acrobats.
-The origin of the original name, the French word cascadeur, derivates from cascade which is an archaic French term for "fall" (from French cascade, from Italian cascata, from cascare “to fall”).
+The origin of the original name—the French word cascadeur—derives from cascade, which is an archaic French term for "fall" (from French cascade, from Italian cascata, from cascare, “to fall”).

-Later, in the German and Dutch circus use of the word Kaskadeur, it meant performing a sequential series of daring leaps and jumps without injury to the performer.
+Later, in German and Dutch circus usage, the word Kaskadeur referred to performing a sequential series of daring leaps and jumps without injury to the performer.
 This acrobatic discipline required long training in the ring and perfect body control to present a sensational performance to the public.

-The word stunt was more formally adopted during the 19th-century travelling vaudeville performances of the early Wild West shows, in North America and Europe.
-The first and prototypical Wild West show was Buffalo Bill's, formed in 1883 and lasting until 1913.
-The shows, which involved simulated battles with the associated firing of both guns and arrows, were a romanticized version of the American Old West.
+Stunt was adopted in 19th-century, vaudeville Wild West shows in North America and Europe: the prototype was Buffalo Bill's Wild West (1883—1913).
+The shows, which simulated battles with gun fire and arrows, romanticized the American Old West.

 Stage combat

-During the late 19th and early 20th centuries, stage combat scenes of swordplay in touring theatrical productions throughout Europe, the Commonwealth of Nations and North America were typically created by combining several widely known, generic routines known as "standard combats".
+During the late 19th and early 20th centuries, swordplay stage combat scenes in touring theatrical productions throughout Europe, the Commonwealth of Nations, and North America were typically created by combining several widely known, generic routines known as "standard combats".
 During the late 19th and early 20th centuries, fencing masters in Europe began to research and experiment with historical fencing techniques, with weapons such as the two-handed sword, rapier, and smallsword, and to instruct actors in their use.

-Notable among these revivalist instructors were George Dubois, a fight director and martial artist from Paris who created performance fencing styles based on gladiatorial combat as well as Renaissance rapier and dagger fencing.
+Notable among these revivalist instructors was George Dubois, a fight director and martial artist from Paris, who created performance fencing styles based on gladiatorial combat as well as Renaissance rapier and dagger fencing.
 Egerton Castle and Captain Alfred Hutton were part of a wider Victorian era group based in London, involved in reviving historical fencing systems.
 Circa 1899–1902, Hutton taught stage fencing classes for actors via the Bartitsu Club, where he also served on the Board of Directors and learned the basics of jujutsu and the Vigny method of stick fighting from his fellow instructors.